The facelifted Mercedes-Benz S-Class will be shown at the upcoming Shanghai Motor Show on 17 April 2017.

 The firm will also introduce the “most powerful passenger-car diesel engine in the history of Mercedes-Benz”.
 This new inline-six OM 656 turbodiesel engine features two-stage exhaust turbocharging and variable valve timing with a power output of about 230 kW.

-Official details will be revealed in coming weeks and we will keep you updated as soon as more information becomes available.
+More details will be revealed soon and we will keep you updated as soon as more information becomes available.

 Mercedes-Benz S-Class Cabriolet – Specs and Pricing